Seagate/cortx/doc/LocalVMSetup.md

 you should get the following output:
 <p align="center"><img src="../../assets/images/lctl_list_nids_op.png?raw=true"></p>

 If you don't get this output, LNet is not up.
 Perform the following steps:
 `# systemctl start lnet`
 `# lnetctl net add --net tcp0 --if ens33`

 And check again.
-Now you should be able to a similar output as shown above.
+Now you should be able to see a similar output as shown above.

 ## 7. Verify system time
 Verify the system time is current, if not set it to the current time using the `timedatectl` utility.